lwhorton/home_visit_service/README.md

   such as capturing the fee at the time of the fulfillment, recording the success/failure of tasks, actual/presumed duration of fulfillment, etc.. i don't want to spend too much time here boiling the ocean, though.
-- we probably need some sort of mutex management around balances. soliciting a visit should probably put a hold on available minutes, but those minutes are freed after some time, for example.
+- introduce some sort of mutex management around balances. soliciting a visit should probably put a hold on available minutes, but those minutes are freed after some time, for example.

 ## general implementation guidance

-you will probably need to install sqllite3. try homebrew, if on macos.
+you will probably need to install `sqllite3`. try homebrew, if on macos.

-you shouldn't need elixir or erlang installed, since this is a bakeware binary. see `.tool-versions` for details, though, if something is amiss.
+you shouldn't need elixir or erlang installed, since this is a burrito binary. see `.tool-versions` for details, though, if something is amiss.

 we're not super concerned with the cleanliness of CLI outputs. it takes a while